slabban/slabban.github.io/index.md

 [![Camera-LiDAR fusion](https://res.cloudinary.com/marcomontalbano/image/upload/v1607930316/video_to_markdown/images/youtube--EbhIny5wWd8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=EbhIny5wWd8 "Camera-LiDAR fusion")

 My latest work and magnum opus.
-The succesfull sensor fusion of the Monocular Camera with the State Estimated & processed data from the Cepton Vista 3D LiDAR!
+The succesfull sensor fusion of the Monocular Camera with the State Estimated & processed data from the Cepton Vista 3D LiDAR, with a focus on the detection of cars.

 A question that may come to mind is: what is sensor fusion and why is it important?
 To answer that, I would like to refresh on the meaning of the term _Perception_, as it is a commonly thrown around in autonomous sector.
 Perception is the ability to sense and interpret the surrounding environment in order to make, or wait to make, controlled and effective decisions.
 With greater quality and variety of information percieved from the environment, comes greater ability to make informed and smart decision on how to react in that environment.
 That variety comes from different sensors that provide different information, and if those two sensors can communicate well, then they can work together to allow a higher level of Perception or Awareness.